markfyoung0711/buckstop-refinery/README.md

 -->

 ## Setting up Batch Pipelines for Warehouses
-In practice a firms data is composed of several interdependent warehouse master objects that are related by keys.
+In practice, a firms data is composed of several interdependent warehouse master objects that are related by keys.

 The management of a single warehouse master is the job of a single pipeline process